 I’ve seen Sixt car rental come up on searches I’ve made with Autoslash when looking for the cheapest car rental in an area.
 They’ve never been that much cheaper and since I’m usually able to get additional benefits from National, Avis or Hertz because of credit cards I hold, I was willing to pay the extra few dollars for the peace of mind.

-Eventually, I had a rental where Sixt came up with the cheapest price.
-I’m not talking a few dollars cheaper, I’m talking a nice dinner amount cheaper.
+Eventually, I had a rental where Sixt came up with the lowest price.
+I’m not talking a few dollars cheaper.
+I’m talking a nice dinner amount cheaper.

 I researched what benefits I could get from Sixt Rent A Car.